Johan-Hennius/kit-wagstaff-tattoo/TESTING.md

 During the development process, i did not take screenshots of the bugs that arose.
 I decided to fix the bugs as and when they arrived to avoid exiting the flow state.

+- General: Images not loading.

+    - To fix this, I checked all of my image paths.

+- Python: Form submit.
+Form would not accept email input.

+    - To fix this, I removed this email input from the form and autofilled it with the user's info in the view.

 - Python: Form update.
 Form would not pre-populate.

     - To fix this, I created the form variable using instance=booking which referenced the booking by it's ID.